-Rule b) prohibits any person from dumping green waste into any reserve.
-Authorised vegetation clearance is exempt, although all viable pest plant material must be removed.
+Rule b) prohibits any person from dumping green waste into any Reserve.

+Note: Authorised vegetation clearance is exempt in a Reserve, although all viable pest plant material must be removed.

 Rule c) prohibits any person from letting stock into a reserve area where that has undergone pest management.